 I love airy florals, fresh hints of citrus, and the kind of scents you might find in a 19th-century gentleman’s club, like leather and tobacco.
-Depending on the season and on my mood, I start the morning with a spray of Chanel Chance Eau Tendre, Chloe EDP, Elizabeth & James White, or even a little bit of Zoella’s Blissful Mistful on lazy Sunday mornings.
+Depending on the season and on my mood, I start the day with a spray of Chanel Chance Eau Tendre, Chloe EDP, Elizabeth & James White, or even a little bit of Zoella’s Blissful Mistful on lazy Sunday mornings.

 Coach Floral fits my fragrance profile perfectly — it’s bold with a bit of a playful side to it, it’s floral and citrusy, and it has a solid base of musky notes.
 Needless to say, it was love at first spritz.

 Coach Floral — A Deeply Personal Fragrance

 Like most of the fragrances that I’m drawn to, Coach Floral* is feminine and sophisticated.
 It opens with a touch of fresh citrus and a hint of pink peppercorn spice, a playful combination that immediately draws you in.
 At its heart, the fragrance is a bold mix of fragrant floral notes like tea rose, jasmine, and gardenia, which develop into musky and woody notes, with just a speck of patchouli essence (nothing overwhelming or headache-inducing, I promise!).